 - You'll see a message confirming you've initiated the transfer.
 Click Okay to return to your Domains panel.

-Step 10 - Accept the transfer from Name.com
+Step 10 - Approve the transfer

 Step 11 - Check the transfer status and fix issues